JustoDario/ASR-DeliverPackage/README.md

 # ASR-DeliverPackage
 Repo for the ASR final project.
 Our project consists of making the Kobuki deliver packages to people.

+The nodes and files modified by us to carry out the practice:
+In hri:
+hri_dependencies.launch.py : to improve the response times we replaced the llama and whisper models by some lighter ones.
+confirm.xml (The behavior tree of our project) DialogConfirmation.hpp and DialogConfirmation.cpp Listen.hpp and Listen.cpp

+In motion traces.

 ## Behavior Tree
 _**NOTE:** This is a general idea of how the final behavior tree will look._